FarmBot/Farmbot-Web-App/README.md

 **We can't fix issues we don't know about.** Please submit an issue if you are having trouble installing on your local machine.

-## Running Specs

-Please run them before submitting pull requests.

- * `bundle exec rspec spec`

-# Generating an API token
+# Q: How can I Generate an API token?

 You must pass a `token` string into most HTTP requests under the `Authorization: ` request header.